Background

 Supportive recovery services meet a critical need in our communities and are currently in high demand amidst the ongoing drug poisoning crisis.
 These bed-based or live-in substance use services provide a range of programs and a supportive environment for people who are working to reduce, abstain from, or reduce harms associated with substance use.

-In 2013, CAI received a $5 million investment from the Province of British Columbia to support ongoing capacity building in the supportive recovery sector.
 The future vision for this sector includes: consistent service quality; a focus on multiple pathways to recovery; strengthened accountability and oversight; adequate funding; services that are informed by people with lived and living experience; and connection of supportive recovery services to the broader system of care.

 Current Initiatives